How to Adjust to Early Retirement

 Stage 6: Termination of Retirement

-Based upon study by Christine Price, PH.
+Based upon a study by Christine Price, PH.
 D. Ohio State University

 Retirement: A Season of Discovery and Insight